estakaad/Scrabble/README.md

 * The board should have double and triple bonus squares.
 * The first word set on the board must always cross the square in the middle of the board.
 * The bag doesn't contain the any-letter tiles.

-###Known bugs
-* Error occurs, when player enters a word which otherwise would be valid, but which includes more instances of a letter than there is on the rack.
-For example, rack is AAEKSGF, player enters KASSA.
-Every letter is indeed on the rack, but player entered more S-s than there are on the rack.